 How many times has your New Year’s resolution been to exercise regularly?
 If you’re like many of us, you lost count.
 What about all the springtime promises to yourself that you would be swimsuit ready by summer?
-These things don’t work but we keep trying them over and over, expecting a different result.
+That’s not how to start an exercise program if you’re serious.
+Even so, we keep trying over and over, expecting a different result.

 I don’t think that makes us insane (Einstein didn’t really say that, but it’s incredibly wise!), but we are extremely well-intended.
 We look for fitness motivation in all the wrong places and can’t get traction.
 We start, then stop, repeatedly, year after year.
 To make it a lifestyle, we need to come at it from a different direction.

 What prompted your decision to get active?
 When I was researching for this article, I did some keyword searches to see what phrases and images people are searching for when looking to get motivated.
 I have to say, it really wasn’t surprising.
 Here are a few examples of phrases people look up and the number of times per month:

 - “How to lose weight fast in 2 weeks” – 40,500 searches per month

 - “How to lose weight in 7 days” – 14,800 per month

 - “How to make exercise a daily habit” – 140 per month.
 You read that right.
 Only 140 compared to 40 THOUSAND or 14 THOUSAND.

 Thousands upon thousands of people want to look like this (and it’s you know most of these are photoshopped, anyway), and fast.

 We’re going about it wrong when this is our only inspiration.
 Without quick, meaningful rewards, we’re setting ourselves up for frustration.
 Go for “lifestyle” not “quick results”.
 Google “Exercise Regularly” instead of look for fast fixes.
 Find stories of people similar to yours who used exercise as a means to an end you can relate to.